Delhi Police raids NewsClick's office, journalists' houses

 The website recently hit the headlines for allegedly receiving money from US millionaire Neville Roy Singham for pro-China propaganda in India.

 Citing an investigation by The New York Times, Information and Broadcasting Minister Anurag Thakur too recently claimed that the NewsClick's money trail revealed an "anti-India agenda."
-PTI SSH NIT SLB VN VN
+PTI SSH NIT SLB KIS VN VN VN